MozillaSecurity/funfuzz/dom/fuzzer/modules/README.md

-When the fuzzer starts on a page, [main.js](../main.js) will choose a subset of modules to enable.
+When DOMFuzz starts on a page, [main.js](../main.js) will choose a subset of modules to enable.
 The enabled modules will have their makeCommand functions called many times.

 ### makeCommand functions